gottesmm/swift-evolution/proposals/0000-improved-homogeneous-tuple-language-support.md

-In sum, the model doesn't scale well since we can not succintly describe a tuple of N elements without writing out the entire tuple and we can not use a tuple like a collection without writing a huge unwieldy switch function.
+In sum, the model doesn't scale well since we can not succintly describe a tuple of N elements without writing out the entire tuple and we can not use a tuple like a collection without writing a large unwieldy switch function that may not optimize well without compiler heroics (consider an optimization that specifically looked for this pattern and converted it to a jump table).

 These issues also show up when importing code from C since fixed size arrays are imported as tuples from C. As an example, consider the following C code: